sherrillmix/wp_monsterid/readme.txt

 1. Unzip `wp_monsterid.zip`.
 1. Upload `wp_monsterid.php` and the `monsterid` folder to `wp-content/plugins`.
 1. Make sure the `monsterid` folder is [writable](http://codex.wordpress.org/Changing_File_Permissions).
-1. You can now add a monster to any comment with `monsterid_build_monster($comment->comment_author_email, $comment->comment_author)`.
-I don't think there's a convenient way to make Wordpress automatically add pictures to comments so now you're going to have to get your hands slightly dirty.
-Find the `comments.php` of your current theme (it should be in the folder `wp-content/themes/currentThemeName/`).
-Open it up and look for something similar to `foreach ($comments as $comment)`.
-Inside this loop there should be code that displays the comment author's name or metadata like `<p class="comment-author">` or `<p class="comment-metadata">`.
-Just before all this enter `<?php if (function_exists("monsterid_build_monster")) {echo monsterid_build_monster($comment->comment_author_email,$comment->comment_author); } ?>`
+1. Monsters should now appear beside commenters' names.
+Enjoy.
+(Advanced users can edit their theme file if they want further control).
-1.You can add CSS for `img.monsterid` in your theme's style.css to adjust the appearance of the images or adjust the size in the MonsterID control panel (your old monsters won't be deleted until you clear the cache).
-You can also clear the MonsterID image cache in the Control Panel.
+1. You can add CSS for `img.monsterid` in your theme's style.css to adjust the appearance of the images or adjust the size in the MonsterID control panel (your old monsters won't be deleted until you clear the cache).
+You can also turn on Gravatar support or clear the MonsterID image cache in the Control Panel.

 == Frequently Asked Questions ==